-A few years ago, head rabbis enacted a new article which forbade temple members from correcting Torah readers' mistakes in synagogues.
+A few years ago, head rabbis enacted a new article that forbade temple members from correcting Torah readers' mistakes in synagogues.

 Luckily, my musical friend hasn't been turned off by the queer community, but he's somewhat of an anomaly.
 I think most others in his situation would be turned off.
 He's just really kind, open-hearted, and manages to see the good in every situation.

 But I still do think it's disheartening that he has great things to say, but he's afraid because he's unsure of the "correct" queer terminology.
 He's afraid he'll accidentally use the wrong word and will then be attacked and ostracized.